 - Juicing fresh pineapple is easy with an electric juicer, yielding about 6 ounces per pound of fruit.
 If you don't have one, blend or muddle chunks of pineapple, then strain it; 1 cup of pineapple produces about 2 ounces of juice.

 The pairing of pineapple and tequila is a perfect foundation for adding more layers of flavor.
 Experience it for yourself with one of these great recipes:

-- Cinco Herradura - White cranberry comes into play here and the lemon-lime soda is a nice twist.
+- Cinco Herradura: White cranberry comes into play here, and the lemon-lime soda is a nice twist.

-- Coco Margarita - It's a Piña Colada mixed up margarita-style.
+- Coco Margarita: It's a piña colada mixed up margarita style.

-- Envy Cocktail - Simple, classy, and blue-green in color, this one's a very fun drink at parties.
+- Envy Cocktail: Simple, classy, and blue-green in color, this one's a very fun drink at parties.

-How Strong is the Patron Pineapple?
+How Strong Is the Pineapple Tequila?